Me-amruth/fullscreendp-wa/README.md

 > Phone number must be E.164 format, for example: if your country india(+91), it will be 91XXXXXXXXXX (without '+' and blank spaces)

-Step-2: Go to Whatsapp > Linked Devices > Link a device > Link with phone number instead, or You can will be taken to there Via notification
+Step-2: Go to WhatsApp > Linked Devices > Link a Device > Link with phone number instead, or you can get there by clicking the pairing code notification.

-Step-3: Enter the given code there
+Step-3: Enter the given pairing code there.

 The image is processed and auto-set as your WhatsApp DP, The temporary login device will automatically logout.
 Both the image and session are deleted right after — for keeping your data private